 Stretching east from Northampton, the 10-mile Mass Central Section of the Norwottuck Rail-Trail connects the towns of Northampton, Hadley and Amherst.
 Part of the Connecticut River Greenway State Park, the route takes in a variety of landscapes, from rural farmland to residential neighborhoods and light industrial districts.

 About 3 miles along, you'll reach a bicycle and inline skate rental shop beside an ice cream and smoothie bar.
-A half mile farther, just past State Route 9 underpass, is Pete's Drive-In, which offers a rest area and another chance for ice cream.
-Beyond it lies Hampshire Mall; shoppers will delight in direct bicycle access to the stores.
+Nearby is the Hampshire Mall; shoppers will delight in direct bicycle access to the stores.
 After the mall, the trail continues until the Belchertown trailhead, at which point you come to State Route 116.
 Here you'll have an opportunity to hop off the trail for a short trek north into Amherst, home to the University of Massachusetts and Amherst College.

 Just shy of downtown, a connector trail leads to the 2-mile UMass bikeway, a student commuter path.
 The onward Norwottuck Rail-Trail crosses beneath SR 116 to the Station Road trailhead and Amherst College on the left.
 Station Road used to mark the end of the trail, but today an extension stretches another mile east along an active rail corridor.
 Along the way, two trestle bridges carry you over Mill River and East Street, and you will find connecting trails to the Southeast Street access point and parking lot, as well as to hiking trails.